panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 ### 4.2 Stale state

-A closure is a function that captures variables from the outer scopes.
+[A closure](/simple-explanation-of-javascript-closures/) is a function that captures variables from the outer scopes.

-Closures often capture state variables.
-Care must be taken that closures to capture the latest state variables, otherwise you might encounter the problem name *stale state*.
+Inside of the functional component, closures might capture state variables.
+Make sure closures to capture the latest state variables, otherwise, you might encounter *stale state* problem.

-Let's see how a stale state could appear using an example.
+Let's see how a stale state manifests itself.
 A component `<DelayedCount>` should count the number of button clicks, but with a delay of 3 seconds.

 Here's the first naive implementation: